luskaner/ageLANServer/README.md

   error.
 - Lobby ban player: will appear like it works but doesn't.
 - Report/Block player: will appear like it works but doesn't.

+*Note: Most of these do not apply to Age of Empires: Definitive Edition.*

 </details>